1. About omeprazole

 For every 10,000 people taking a PPI long term, it was thought an extra 4 people get stomach cancer.

-But the study didn't prove that PPIs were causing stomach cancer and the results may not apply in the UK.
+But the study did not prove that PPIs were causing stomach cancer and the results may not apply in the UK.

-People who take PPIs regularly shouldn't be particularly concerned by this study.
+People who take PPIs regularly should not be particularly concerned by this study.

 But PPIs, like most medicines, have side effects, so it's best to take them for the shortest time possible.